 (We're only interested in scalers.
-Check that the Unser and BCM scalers are counting on one of the xscalers screen.
-It's possible that if the event rate is too high, the daq may crash.
-So you might want to adjust the trigger prescales.
-You can start a tentative bcm calibration run while the operator is trying to find out what the maximum stably deliverable beam current is.)
+Check that the Unser and BCM scalers are counting on one of the xscalers screen .
+Adjust the trigger prescales so you won't load down the daq too much at the highest beam current.)